All Episodes

 They also did not participate in the process to determine which jurisdictions received funds.

-But uh, and I know your answer on that one, but we'll get to that in a second.
+And I know your answer on that one, but we'll get to that in a second.

 The facts are clear.

-Nearly 2,500 election jurisdictions, 49 states applied, and each jurisdiction that applied received funds, no matter whether they were historically Republican, Democratic, or swing districts, more jurisdictions uh that received funding historically voted Republican than Democrat, blah, blah, blah, blah.
+Nearly 2,500 election jurisdictions, 49 states applied, and each jurisdiction that applied received funds, no matter whether they were historically Republican, Democratic, or swing districts.

 The film, of which we've only seen two minutes, appears to feature the same people advancing the same claims that have been debunked.

-They're admitting they gave the money, anyway, by multiple federal and state courts and respected news organizations, only this time set to dramatic music.
+They're admitting they gave the money anyway by multiple federal and state courts and respected news organizations, only this time set to dramatic music.

 Now, I want you to respond to all of that.